 Do remember that a condenser mic needs a power supply to operate.
 Some are battery or dual powered, but most will require a phantom power supply.
 Many audio interfaces have a phantom power switch so this shouldn’t be a problem now you are aware of it.

-If you buy a USB condenser mic, then you do not need to worry about the phantom power issue – they are USB powered.
+If you buy a USB condenser mic, then you do not need to worry about the phantom power issue.
+USB mics are powered by USB.

 Why is cardioid better than omni for your home recording studio?
 Because this pickup pattern rejects the leakage, background noise and room reverb that you will almost certainly have in your home studio – although you can use acoustic treatment to mitigate this.